Cybercrime Prevention Act of 2012: Cyberlibel

 On May 24, 2013, the DOJ announced they would seek to drop the online libel provisions of the law, as well as other provisions that "are punishable under other laws already", like child pornography and cybersquatting.
 The DOJ said it would endorse revising the law to the 16th Congress of the Philippines, but cyberlibel remains on the books as a crime in the Philippines, and has been charged by DOJ prosecutors multiple times since then.
 Senator Tito Sotto is primarily responsible for the cyberlibel provision, which he added after social media comments accusing him of plagiarism; he has defended his authorship of the last minute amendment, asking reporters if it was fair that "just because [bloggers] are now accountable under the law, they are angry with me?"
 While libel had been a crime in the Philippines since the American imperial period, before cyberlibel it had a penalty of minimum or medium prisión correccional (six months to four years and two months), but now has a penalty of prisión mayor (six to twelve years).

-Duterte's administration has been accused of targeting journalists with the law, in particular Rappler.
-Journalists charged with cyberlibel since 2013 include Ramon Tulfo, RJ Nieto, and Maria Ressa.
-An online post does not even need to be public for cases to be filed by the DOJ.
-Roman Catholic clergy have also faced cyberlibel charges.
-Even foreigners have both accused others of and been accused of cyberlibel charges.
+Online posts do not need to be public for cases to be filed by the DOJ.
 As the act has universal jurisdiction, it is not required that an offender commit the offense in the Philippines; the DOJ brought up an OFW caregiver who lived in Taiwan on charges for allegedly "posting nasty and malevolent materials against President Duterte on Facebook".
 Insults that would be seen in other countries as minor have led to DOJ prosecutors filing cyberlibel charges: such as "crazy"; "asshole"; "senile"; and "incompetent".

+Journalists charged with cyberlibel since 2013 include Ramon Tulfo, RJ Nieto, and Maria Ressa.
+Roman Catholic clergy have also faced cyberlibel charges, as with foreigners, who have also accused others of cyberlibel.
+Duterte's administration has been accused of targeting journalists with the law, in particular Rappler.
+During the Bongbong Marcos administration, SMNI and the Daily Tribune also faced cyberlibel complaints from former Senator Antonio Trillanes and Philippine Consul General in Milan Elmer Cato, respectively.